zoezhang926/CupcakesAPI/README.md

 # CupcakesAPI
-Build a JSON API, test with Insomnia, integration tests and build a HTML/JS frontend
+Build a JSON API, test with Insomnia, integration tests and build a HTML/JS frontend part